FUNDING AREAS: Education, immigration, environment, and policy and advocacy

 BACKGROUND: Powell Jobs grew up in West Milford, New Jersey, and attended the University of Pennsylvania as an undergrad, receiving a B.A. in political science and a B.S. in economics from the Wharton School of Business.
 She worked at Merrill Lynch and then Goldman Sachs before getting her MBA from Stanford.
 She married the Apple co-founder and former CEO in 1991, and had three children with him.
 They were together for 20 years before her husband succumbed to pancreatic cancer in 2011 at the age of 56.

 PHILOSOPHY: Powell Jobs has adopted a philosophy of quiet philanthropy that emphasizes causes, organizations, and individuals she supports, rather than herself.
 "We're really careful about amplifying the great work of others in every way that we can, and we don't like attaching our names to things," Powell Jobs once said in an interview before her husband died.
 The Emerson Collective — the organization she co-founded as a means of advancing her philanthropic work — is set up as an LLC rather than a 501(c)3, giving her the ability to make grants, investments and political donations without having to report them publicly.
 Although Powell Jobs prefers to remain behind the scenes, she tends to be actively involved in the causes she cares about.

-EDUCATION: Education is a major focus of Powell Jobs’s giving.
+EDUCATION: Education is a major focus of Powell Jobs’s grantmaking.
 In 1997, she co-founded a nonprofit called College Track.
 College Track runs extracurricular programs and tutoring services, mostly for underserved minorities who are first-generation college students and often the first in their family to finish high school.
 Starting in Palo Alto, College Track has expanded to locations in San Francisco, Oakland, Sacramento, Los Angeles, New Orleans and Aurora, Colorado.
 Not only is Powell Jobs the chair of the organization, she is also involved in providing mentorship to students.